14 Secrets from Countries with the Lowest Heart Disease Rates

 They choose red wine

-Take a stroll down Champs-Élysées, and you'll easily be able to spot Parisians at a café sipping wine.
-Yet, the French population is reportedly healthier in comparison to other nations that have more heart disease.
+Take a stroll down Champs-Élysées, and you’ll easily be able to spot Parisians at a café sipping wine.
+Yet, the French population is reportedly one of the countries with the lowest heart disease in comparison to other nations.
 This strange phenomenon, dubbed the French Paradox, has baffled researchers for a long time.
-The exact reason for the country's lower rate of heart troubles is unclear, but researchers believe that their red wine intake may contribute in part to a heart-smart diet.
-According to a 2017 review in the American Heart Association's journal, Circulation, studies show an association between wine intake and a lower risk of dying from heart disease.
+The exact reason for the country’s lower rate of heart troubles is unclear, but researchers believe that their red wine intake may contribute in part to a heart-smart diet.
+According to a 2017 review in the American Heart Association’s journal, Circulation, studies show an association between wine intake and a lower risk of dying from heart disease.
 (Although the study authors note that the research has been mixed on whether a specific type of alcohol is better than the others when it comes to possible cardiovascular protection.)
 Pair your glass of vino with the best foods to eat to avoid clogged arteries.

 They walk everywhere

 The world’s longest-lived people aren’t focused on pumping iron, running marathons, or joining gyms.
 Instead, they live in environments that encourage and support activity.
 In France, Japan, and Korea, driving (especially in major cities) is less common.
 Instead, people frequently walk, bike, or take public transportation.
 “Moving naturally refers to remaining active during the course of daily activities,” notes Dr. Takata.
 “Unlike in the States, most travels in these countries require walking several blocks to the train station, transfers at large train stations, and more walking once the destination is reached.”